Ecuador prison violence: Dozens of guards taken hostage

 Quito Mayor Pabel Munoz said there were also grenade explosions in the city during the night.

-Ecuador is facing growing violence linked to drug trafficking gangs, which has put a huge strain on the under-resourced and overcrowded prison system.
+Ecuador is facing growing violence linked to drug-trafficking gangs, which has put a huge strain on the under-resourced and overcrowded prison system.

 Hundreds of inmates have been killed in deadly fights in Ecuador's overcrowded jails in recent years.

+Ecuador's largest city, Guayaquil - home to the country's biggest port and prison complex - has traditionally been the epicentre of violence in the country but the capital, Quito, has been hit by a rising murder rate too.

+Nowhere is untouched as the violence soars and fears increase around the upcoming presidential vote.

-On Wednesday, hundreds of police officers and soldiers carried out a search for weapons and explosives in Cotopaxi jail in the southern city of Latacunga as part of efforts to prevent further violence.
+On Wednesday, hundreds of police officers and soldiers carried out a search for weapons and explosives in Cotopaxi jail in Latacunga, about 55 miles south of Quito, as part of efforts to prevent further violence.

 "But we are firm and we are not going to go back on the objective of capturing dangerous criminals, dismantling criminal gangs and pacifying the country's prisons."